-In order to provide an exceptional spiritual, cultural and tourism experience to its millions of visitors and pilgrims, Saint Joseph’s Oratory of Mount Royal, guardian of an exceptional historical, religious and architectural legacy, is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings and improving visitors’ experience as well as the sustainable development of the site.
+In order to provide an exceptional spiritual, cultural and tourism experience to its millions of visitors and pilgrims, Saint Joseph’s Oratory of Mount Royal, guardian of an exceptional historical, religious and architectural legacy, is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings, the improvement of visitor experience as well as the sustainable development of the site.